 Fiber’s ability to reduce plasma estrogens is explained by its ability to interrupt enterohepatic circulation.
 That is, as estrogens are filtered from the blood by the liver and pass through the bile duct into the intestinal tract, fiber carries them away with the wastes.
 In the absence of fiber, estrogens can be reabsorbed back into circulation.
 The mechanism by which lower-fat diets reduce estrogens is not clear.

 Reduced estrogen concentrations presumably reduce endometrial thickening.
 In turn, reduced endometrial thickening may reduce the production of prostaglandins (e.g., PGE2) that cause the uterine muscle contraction and ischemia.
 Diet can also play a role by helping to suppress the inflammation that contributes to pain perception in patients with dysmenorrhea.

 Maintain a healthy weight.
 Although mixed, research has revealed that being underweight or overweight increases the risk for dysmenorrhea.
-In a study including 9,688 women, underweight women were at 34% increased risk of dysmenorrhea, and obese women were at 22% increased risk, compared with women with normal weight.
-Obese women who lost weight reduced their risk of dysmenorrhea.
+In a study including 9,688 women, women with a body mass index (BMI) < 18.5 were at 34% increased risk of dysmenorrhea, and women with a BMI ≥ 30 were at 22% increased risk, compared with women with a BMI between 18.5 and 29.99.
+Women with a BMI ≥ 30 who lost weight reduced their risk of dysmenorrhea.
 Researchers speculate that under- and overweight status lead to menstrual irregularities, which, in turn, increase the risk of dysmenorrhea.